bruceravel/demeter/documentation/Athena/plot/etc.rst

 terminals will become unchanging.
 This means you can save a particular plot on screen while continuing to make new plots.

-.. todo:: Consider other file types.
-SVG and EPS should
+.. todo:: Consider other vector output images, like SVG or EPS.
-	  work.
-Gnuplot's GIF and JPG terminals are not sufficiently featureful to replicate all the details of :demeter:`athena`'s plots.
    Consider making the number of terminals a configuration parameter.

 Phase corrected plots